nayeem86400/Spam-vs-Ham-text-detection/README.md

 # Spam-vs-Ham-text-detection
-Here I've used BERT transformer model to detect Spam and Ham SMS
+Here I've used the BERT transformer model to detect Spam and Ham SMS